Rafid Topan Sucipto

 Rafid Topan Sucipto (born August 24, 1994, in Jakarta, Indonesia), also known professionally as Rafid Topan, is an Indonesian motorcycle racer.
 He races a Yamaha YZF-R25 in the Asia Road Racing Championship class AP250.
-In 2015 he raced in the Asia Road Race SS600 Championship aboard a Suzuki GSX-R600.
+In 2015, he raced in the Asia Road Race SS600 Championship aboard a Suzuki GSX-R600.
 He previously competed in the Moto2 World Championship for QMMF Racing Team.

 Career

 Early years

 Topan began motorcycle racing a bit later than most professionals, starting at 13 years of age.
 He won his rookie year in Novice category of the Indonesian national championship in both 2007 and 2008, and clinching the Expert title in 2009.
-In 2011, Topan won the Underbone title of the PETRONAS Asia Road Racing Championship, whilst in 2012 he made his Supersport 600cc debut.
+In 2011, Topan won the Underbone title of the PETRONAS Asia Road Racing Championship, whilst in 2012, he made his Supersport 600cc debut.

 Moto2 World Championship

 At the end of 2012, Topan substituted for Anthony West in the QMMF Racing team in Moto2 and impressed the team sufficiently to be offered a ride alongside West for 2013.
-Topan was ranked 30th in 2013 Moto2 season, with his best finishing position of 20th at Phillip Island and qualified 5th at Twin Ring Motegi.
+Topan was ranked 30th in 2013 Moto2 season, with his best finishing position of 20th at Phillip Island and qualified fifth at Twin Ring Motegi.

 Topan was selected by Forward Racing to replace their injured rider, Stefano Manzi, in the 2018 Malaysian motorcycle Grand Prix.
-This marks his first Moto2 appearance after being absent from the championship for 5 years.
+This marked his first Moto2 appearance after being absent from the championship for five years.
 He managed to finish the race in 26th position.